 A longtime volunteer with the American Heart Association, Patricia, 76, of North Huntingdon has helped stuff envelopes asking for donations.
-One of the items included in these envelopes is a small piece of paper, no bigger than a business card, containing the warning signs of a heart attack and a stroke.
+One of the items included is a small piece of paper with the warning signs of a heart attack and a stroke.

 “I couldn’t actually feel the toilet paper in my hand, although I could see myself holding it,” explains Patricia.
 “I thought maybe I had been lying on my hand and it had fallen asleep.”

 The Path to UPMC for Ischemic Stroke Rehab

 When Patricia realized she couldn't move her hand to wash it, she became concerned.
 She called for Clyde to get the slip of paper by the phone that listed the warning signs of stroke.

 Patricia confessed to experiencing a few symptoms, including numbness in her hand and slightly slurred speech.

 To confirm if her symptoms were truly those of a stroke, Patricia took a pen and tried to write her name.
 When she couldn't do so, she and Clyde knew it was time to call for help.